blockfrost/blockfrost-for-slack/README.md

 4. Enter Credentials: Fill in the webhook identifier and authentication token into the modal's input fields and save the configuration.

 Once configured, any event meeting the criteria will automatically post notifications to the Slack channel where the webhook is linked.

-## API Endpoints

-This app is using Slack's Bolt framework which automatically expose several crucial endpoints:

-- `/slack/install` - Initiates the OAuth installation process for your Slack app.
-- `/slack/oauth_redirect` - The redirect URL where Slack will send the user after they approve your app's requested permissions.
-This is where the actual OAuth token exchange happens.
-- `/slack/events` - This endpoint receives all subscribed events, executed slash commands and any interactions with shortcuts, modals, or interactive components (such as buttons, select menus, and datepickers)

-### Webhook endpoint

-The app exposes `/installations/:installationId` endpoint, which serves as the endpoint URL for incoming webhooks that users can configure via the Blockfrost Dashboard.
-The origin of each incoming request is verified to prevent unauthorized access or tampering.

-Payload of the webhook is send as a message to a Slack channel where the webhook was linked using `/link webhook` command.

 ## Installation